-The Serge Koussevitzky Music Foundation in the Library of Congress and the Koussevitzky Music Foundation, Inc. have awarded commissions for new musical works to three composers.
-Jointly granting the commissions are the foundations and the performing organizations that will present the newly composed works.
+The Serge Koussevitzky Music Foundation in the Library of Congress has awarded commissions for new musical works to four composers.
+The commissions are granted jointly by the foundation and the performing organizations that will present performances of the newly composed works.

 The Koussevitzky commissioning program is designed primarily for established composers who have demonstrated considerable merit through their works and for orchestras and chamber groups that have a record of excellence in the performance of contemporary music.
 For more information, visit www.Koussevitzky.org.